-- D. "private partner" means an individual, a foreign or domestic corporation, a general partnership, a limited liability company, a limited partnership, a joint venture, a business trust, a public benefit corporation, a nonprofit entity or other private business entity or combination thereof; - E. "public partner" means the state and its branches, agencies, departments, boards, instrumentalities or institutions and all political subdivisions of the state and their agencies, instrumentalities and institutions, including a department, an agency, an institution of higher education, a board or a commission; - F. "public-private partnership" means an arrangement between one or more public partners and one or more private partners for the development of a public project pursuant to the Public-Private Partnership Act; - G. "public-private partnership agreement" means a contract between one or more public partners and one or more private partners in connection with the development of a public project; - H. "public project" means any public facility or infrastructure or improvement to any public facility or infrastructure that is related only to transportation or broadband telecommunications network facilities;
+- B. "board" means the public-private partnership board: - C. "private partner" means an individual, a foreign or domestic corporation, a general partnership, a limited liability company, a limited partnership, a joint venture, a business trust, a public benefit corporation, a nonprofit entity or other private business entity or combination thereof; - D. "public partner" means the state or any of its branches, agencies, departments, boards, instrumentalities or institutions and all political subdivisions of the state or any of its agencies, instrumentalities and institutions, including a department, an agency, an institution of higher education, a board or a commission; - E. "public-private partnership" means an arrangement between one or more public partners and one or more private partners for the development of a public project pursuant to the Public-Private Partnership Act; - F. "public-private partnership agreement" means a contract between one or more public partners and one or more private partners in connection with the development of a public project; - G. "public project" means a public transportation facility or infrastructure or improvement to a public transportation facility, other than a toll road;